 You may already know this, but the iPhone 7 Plus actually has two cameras.
 One has a wide angle lens and the other is a telephoto lens (more zoomed in) for taking shots with a narrow field of view.
 Apple didn’t really mention this, but on the iPhone 7 Plus, the new 2X optical zoom function can also be used in video.
 This means you can finally get that cinematic close up look and using the Osmo mobile, you can take shots that were previously only possible on the DJI Osmo plus and Osmo Pro.

 Shooting 4k video with the iPhone 6s for long periods of time is definitely doable, but if you also like to store lots of photos, videos and apps on your phone, sometimes 128GB just isn’t going to cut it.
 There are also third party apps that people use which allow you to record at higher bit rates, but this uses up even more storage per video, making it hard to record more than a few minutes of footage before running out of space.
 With the iPhone 7, you can keep all of the stuff you usually would on your phone while still having an extra 128GB of free space available thanks to the new 256GB option.

 The Osmo Mobile has a great battery life of 4.5 hours, but unfortunately your iPhone probably won’t last that long when shooting video.
 The good news is that the iPhone 7 now has improved battery life, so you might not get a full 4.5 hours of recording but you’ll definitely get closer.

-I think the iPhone 7 Plus is going to be the best smartphone to use with the Osmo (especially the Osmo mobile), and because of its great screen and fast processor it will make a great device to use on any of DJI’s products.
-In other words, I want one now!
+The iPhone 7 Plus is the best smartphone to use with the Osmo Mobile, and because of its great screen and fast processor it will make a great device to use on any of DJI’s products.